 Gated Community Security – The Problem with 4 Digit Codesnimbio

-Physical security is an important part of keeping your premises safe.
-Intruders can always find their way into a facility with sufficient resources, but proper security measures make intrusion expensive and out of reach for most criminals.
-In practice, common security measures, such as gates, fences, and security cameras, make intrusion impractical.
+Physical security is an essential part of keeping your premises safe, whether a home, business, or gated community.
+Unfortunately, intruders can always find their way into a facility with sufficient resources and time.
+Still, proper security measures make intrusion expensive and out of reach for all but the most dedicated criminals.
+In practice, standard security measures, such as gates, fences, and security cameras, make intrusion impractical.
+Combining these tried and tested security measures with modern proptech can make it even more difficult for intruders to gain entry.

-When breaking into a facility, the gate is always the weakest point.
+The gate is almost always the weakest point when breaking into a home or business.
 In medieval times, armies trying to break into a castle would have to focus their efforts on breaking through the main castle gate.
-Technologies have changed, but the gate remains the point that primarily determines whether intruders can succeed at breaking in.
+Of course, there’s not going to be an army outside your home in the morning with siege towers and battering rams, but it illustrates how the gate has and will always be the focal point of forced entry.
+Technologies, especially property technology, have changed, but the gate remains the point that primarily determines whether intruders can succeed at breaking in.

 Unfortunately, many facilities are lax with gate security.
-The most significant gate security issue stems from facilities using 4-digit pins that provide easy access for criminals.
-Therefore, it is important for people who are responsible for gated community security to understand why 4-digit codes are a serious problem.
+Some of the most significant gate security issues stem from people using 4-digit pins that provide easy access for criminals.
+4 digit codes are a real problem.

-Our friends at Nimbio, who have developed a smartphone based gate access control system, tell us that they frequently speak with a wide range of property managers and delivery drivers.
-The drivers all tell them that they never have a problem getting past gates secured with 4-digit codes.
-In nearly all cases, the gate code is written on the pin pad in permanent marker.
-Some property managers try to scratch off or scribble over the code, but another driver soon writes the code down again.
+Nimbio, who has developed a smartphone-based gate access control system, frequently speaks with many property managers and delivery drivers.
+The drivers mention how they never have a problem getting past gates “secured” with 4-digit codes.
+The gate code is written on the pin pad in a permanent marker.
+Some property managers try to scratch off or scribble over the code, but another driver or resident soon writes the code down again.

 Written Codes Are Hard to Remove

-Even if you do have the discipline and patience to play the cat-and-mouse game of removing pin codes as soon as they are written down, 4-digit pin pads are still inherently insecure.
+Even if you have the discipline and patience to remove pin codes as soon as they are written down, 4-digit pin pads are still inherently insecure.
 There are often hundreds of people in a community who have the access code.
-Each of these community members often passes out their code to friends, family, helpers, and delivery drivers.
-If any of these non-residents are criminals, serious problems could occur.
-Worst of all, 4-digit codes can almost never be changed since transitioning to a new code is a serious hassle for both property managers and community members alike.
+These community members often pass out their code to friends, family, helpers, and delivery drivers.
+If any non-residents are criminals, or if a non-resident shares the code with criminals, serious problems could occur.
+Worst of all, 4-digit codes are a nightmare to change.
+They’re rarely changed in a gated community at all.

-Another major problem is that criminals can easily find out almost any code by using simple techniques.
+There are simple techniques available to criminals who can easily access a pin-protected gate.
 If thousands of people have been given the code to your community over the years, all a criminal has to do is invent an excuse to get the code from one of these people who has access.
-The phone numbers of community members can easily be found online.
-Criminals can then use social engineering to convince one of these members to give them the access code.
+For example, community members have probably shared their email addresses or phone numbers online.
+As such, criminals can then use social engineering to convince one of these members to give them the access code.
+Once they have the code, the electric gate will swing open as if for a resident.
+They only need to act as delivery drivers or family members to get the code in this way.

-In the impossibly rare case when no community member will reveal the code, criminals can simply use binoculars to watch the code being input.
-Most pin pads have a large LCD display that clearly reveals numbers as they are input.
-Pin pads also often continue to display digits that were entered for up to a minute after entry.
+In the impossibly rare case when no community member will reveal the code, dedicated criminals can simply use binoculars or set up a camera to watch the code being input.
+Most pin pads have a large LCD screen that reveals numbers as they are input.
+Pin pads often display digits entered for up to a minute after entry.
 Therefore, to get the code, criminals often just read the keypad’s display after someone goes inside.
+They only need to watch a few people gain entry to piece the code together.
+Even if they’re one-digit short, trial and error will see them into the community.

 No Way of Revoking Access

 When everyone uses the same code, there is no way to remove access for a particular individual.
+You can’t untell them what the code is.
 Instead, property managers can only warn individuals not to return.
-Of course, faces are quickly forgotten, and criminals have no problem using disguises.
-As a result, it is important to control access electronically on an individual basis.
-Unfortunately, 4-digit pin pads offer no way of revoking access for a single person.
+But, of course, faces are quickly forgotten in large communities, and criminals have no problem using disguises.
+As a result, it is vital to control access electronically on an individual basis.
+Cellular property technology allows you to do this, but older 4-digit pin pads won’t let you dictate individual entry unless you change the gate entry passcode for absolutely everyone.

 No Ability to Access Logs

-The lack of access logs is another serious problem with 4-digit codes.
-When everyone uses the same code, there is no way of keeping electronic logs of who entered and exited your facility.
-Logging access is important for conducting an investigation after a crime occurs and for noticing suspicious activity.
-Since access logs cannot be recorded, significant opportunities for closing security gaps are missed when using 4-digit pin pads.
+The lack of access logs is another serious problem with all 4-digit codes.
+When everyone uses the same code, there is no way of keeping electronic records of who entered and exited your business, home, or gated community.
+Logging access is essential for conducting an investigation.
+Since access logs cannot be kept, significant opportunities for closing security gaps are missed when using 4-digit pin pads.
+Even if you use good cameras, if you can’t see the person’s face, you aren’t going to know who they are or who gave away the code.

 Using a Modern Solution